-The course fee is $1,300, which includes access to the online course, support from Learner Support Services, 2 course manuals, 2 practice exams, 1 mid-term exam fee, and 1 final exam fee.
+The course fee is $1,250, which includes access to the online course, support from Learner Support Services, an eBook, practice exam, and one final exam.
+Learners can purchase a textbook at an additional cost.
 Authorized exam centres deliver the exams, and you are responsible for the exam proctoring fees.

 Practice of Residential Real Estate

 The course includes relevant content, practical examples and thoughtful activities to prepare you for representing buyers and sellers in real estate transactions.
-The course fee is $850, which includes access to the online course, support from Learner Support Services, the course manual, practice exams and one final exam fee.
+The course fee is $800, which includes access to the online course, support from Learner Support Services, an eBook, practice exam, and one final exam.
+Learners can purchase a textbook at an additional cost.
 Authorized exam centres deliver the exams, and you are responsible for the exam proctoring fees.

 Practice of Rural Real Estate

 The course discusses the complexities of selling and buying rural properties of an agribusiness nature, such as farms, ranches, as well as crop and livestock operations.
 The course focuses on matters that apply to rural sellers, buyers, and transactions.
 These matters include agribusiness operations, soil and climatic conditions, land descriptions, utility services, water management, waste management, tax implications, and a range of environmental issues and related legislation.
-The course fee is $850, which includes access to the online course, support from Learner Support Services, the course manual, practice exams, and one final exam fee.
+The course fee is $800, which includes access to the online course, support from Learner Support Services, an eBook, practice exam, and one final exam.
+Learners can purchase a textbook at an additional cost.
 Authorized exam centres deliver the exams, and you are responsible for the exam proctoring fees.